 How To Avoid GMO Foods

-Know your numbers – on produce there is a little sticker that has a number on it.
-This can tell you if the produce is GMO, organic or conventional.
+Know your numbers – On produce there is a little sticker that has a number on it.
+This can help you identify if the produce is GMO, organic or conventional.
 Keep in mind that food producers are not required to tell us if the produce they are selling is GMO, so buying organic is still the best option.
+Producers of GM foods can choose to opt out of putting PLU labels on their produce if they feel it will impact the consumers choice to purchase their product.
+If retailers don’t expect to price a GM item differently than the same conventional item, they can label the GM item with a four digit PLU and omit the ‘8’ identifying it as a GM product.

-- If it is a 4-digit number, the food is conventionally produced.
+- If it is a 4-digit number, or is a 5 digit code beginning with a ’0′ the produce is conventionally produced.

 1. Seeds of Deception by Dr. Jeffrey M. Smith